Bio

 FILM FESTIVALS AND SYMPOSIUMS

-Kara Women Speak, an eleven minute, photo-montage, film that features the story of a young Kara woman expressing her concerns about the survival of her people, from the consequences of upriver, hydroelectric dam development.
+Kara Women Speak, a twelve minute photo-montage film that features the story of a young Kara woman expressing her concerns about the survival of her people, from the consequences of upriver, hydroelectric dam development.
 An official selection at the following film festivals and symposiums:

 2015 Sonoma International Film Festival, Sonoma, California